 Let us begin with the February 2013 Long Challenge.
 With the problem set from Khadar Basha, David Stolp, Vinayak Garg, Vitaliy Herasymiv, Roman Rubanenko, Sergey Kulik, Tasnim Imran Sunny, Shanjingbo, Bruno Oliveira, and Kaushik Iska, problem testing by Hiroto Sekido and editorials by Pradeep Mathias the February Challenge had all the ingredients of a mouthwatering contest.
 And the response did speak for its deliciousness.

 Being the first contest to begin on “First Friday” of the month (read ‘Fab’ruary) the February Challenge offered two weekends to the participants.
 This included the “Valentine week.”
 Oh yeah, apparently it is a thing. 🙂 Nevertheless, we saw submissions pouring like the cute & cuddly gifts that pour in at this time of the year.
-Beginning with nine problems in the offering (we did work hard and we are still trying to improve on that) the February challenge did not took too long to take off.
+Beginning with nine problems in the offering (we did work hard and we are still trying to improve on that) the February challenge did not take too long to take off.
 And as the contest progressed, it just got better.

 The rank tables, both Indian and global, saw some new visitors in anudeep2011, sakuag333, Alfonso2 Peterssen and Di Wang at different instances.
 Although, their stay at the top was not prolonged, as the almighty ACRush claimed his position in the last leg.
 All this was happening alongside the continually mounting submissions that continued even at the very last moment of the contest.
-By the time the February challenge ended, we had viewed a contest with highest participation and maximum submissions!
+By the time the February challenge ended, we had viewed a contest with the highest participation and maximum submissions!
 The relentlessly changing rank-list only added to our enticing experience.

 Now, to share some of that joy and excitement with you, let us take you through the rank tables of February Challenge 2013.